Home / Our Work / Country Programmes / Myanmar / UK Health Partnerships for Myanmar

 Blue leaf

-against health workers and health infrastructure were perpetrated.
+against health workers and health infrastructure have been perpetrated

-Since the military coup in Myanmar on 1st February 2021, health professionals involved in Health Partnerships between the UK and Myanmar have come together to support colleagues on the frontline of the response.
+Since the military coup, health professionals involved in Health Partnerships between the UK and Myanmar have come together to support colleagues on the frontline of the response.

 Guided by the principles of medical neutrality, more than 50 organisations are involved in activities across four areas: